What type of computer memory to use in a memory upgrade

 Visually examine the memory

-Finally, you can also open the computer being aware of ESD, remove one of the memory sticks currently installed in the computer and physically examine the memory for any stickers or printed labels identifying the memory.
+You can also open the computer.
+Taking precautions not to cause ESD (electrostatic discharge), remove one of the memory sticks and physically examine the memory for any identifying stickers or printed labels.

-Below is a short list of what you should look for or determine when trying to determine the memory your computer has or needs.
+Below is a short list of what to look for or determine when trying to determine the memory your computer needs.

 What type of memory does the computer use?
-Some examples of the different memory types include: DDR-SDRAM, DDR2-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
-Often many computers today use a variant of DIMM/SDRAM memory.
+Some examples of the different memory types include DDR-SDRAM, DDR2-SDRAM, DDR3-SDRAM, DDR4-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
+Today's computers usually use a variant of DIMM/SDRAM memory.

 Speed of memory

 What are the voltage requirements?
-Make sure you determine the voltage requirements of the memory, e.g. 1.8v, 2.5v, etc.
+Make sure you determine the voltage requirements of the memory (e.g., 1.5v, 1.8v, or 2.5v).

-The contact material on the memory is also important when considering purchasing computer memory.
-Memory modules will be coated in either gold or tin and should match the material of the memory slots.
-Mismatching the memory and motherboard memory slot contact material can cause issues to arise such as corrosion, not always immediately.
+The contact material on the memory is also important when considering buying computer memory.
+The contact area is coated in either gold or tin and should match the material of the memory slots.
+Mismatching the memory and memory slot contact material can cause corrosion.